|Movie Title/Year and Brief Scene Description|

 The subsequent slayings in the town, investigated and often witnessed by unorthodox NYC detective Ichabod Crane (Johnny Depp), an awkward schoolteacher, included:

 The Hessian Mercenary - the Headless Horseman

-In the film's most memorable scene, infected Brenda chained up in a barn was massively pregnant, with hundreds of alien baby parasitic slugs inside of her, after she had become a zombie incubator or host body.
-She had turned into a ball of enormously stretched flesh with a small head in the middle of it.
-She called out when confronted: "Something's wrong with me!"
+In the film's most memorable scene, the now-infected, massively-pregnant Brenda was chained up in a barn.
+She had hundreds of alien baby parasitic slugs inside of her, after she had become a zombie incubator or host body.
+She had turned into a sphere or ball of enormously stretched flesh with a small head in the middle of it.
+She called out when confronted: "Something's wrong with me!..They're tearing me apart!"
 Her fattened, pregnant self split or tore open and her expanded body exploded in a gruesome mess.
 Huge numbers of "worms" were expelled from her belly and some ended up in people's mouths, infecting them.